Golden bowerbird

+Taxonomy

+The golden bowerbird was formally described in 1883 by the English zoologist Charles Walter De Vis based on a specimen collected by Kendall Broadbent near the Tully River in North Queensland, Australia.
+De Vis introduced a new genus Prionodura for the species and coined the binomial name Prionodura newtoniana.
+The genus name combined the Ancient Greek πριονωδης/prionōdēs meaning "serrated" with ουρα/oura meaning "tail".
+The specific epithet newtoniana was chosen to honour the English ornithologist Alfred Newton.
+The golden bowerbird is monotypic: no subspecies are recognised.

 Description

 The male golden bowerbird has a brown head and brown wings which are bright yellow-gold underneath, as are the tail, crest and nape.
 The female is olive brown with ash-gray underparts.
 Immatures look similar to the female except their eyes are brown.
 This is the smallest species of bowerbird.

-Habitat

-The habitat of the golden bowerbird is upland rainforests from 350 and 1530 meters.
+Distribution and habitat

+The golden bowerbird has a patchy distribution in northeastern Queensland.
+It has a limited range and its population is thought to have declined as much as 60% over three generations of the species.
+It lives in rainforests above 350 m in elevation, including some habitat that has been disturbed by human activities such as logging.
 Traditional bowerbird habitats include mild slopes, ridges immediately surrounding hill crests, and below steeper slopes where terrain levels off; canopy coverage is often greater than 70%; none on hilltops or in disturbed forest.

-Life history
+Behaviour and ecology

+Breeding

 Like most other bowerbirds, the male builds and maintains a bower over several years.
 Males do not grow their adult plumage for at least five or six years, during which time they wander, learn the social hierarchy of mature males, and practice building bower-like structures.
 Upon maturity, a male establishes his bower site, builds his structure, and spends much time decorating it.
 He may steal decorations from his neighbours, and defend his possessions from other males.
 During the breeding season, generally August through December, the male perches at his bower and produces a number of vocalizations, which attract females.

 The female establishes a nest in cup-shaped crevices, usually in tree trunks.
 There are one to two eggs per clutch.
 The nestlings are fed fruit and insects, and fledging occurs most often in January.
 The life span ranges from 6 to 30 years, depending on the species.